MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-work-records-and-view.md

 ## Open a record or view in Dynamics 365 for Customer Engagement apps

-To open a record or view in Dynamics 365 for Customer Engagement apps.
+It's easy to use Teams to open a record or view in Dynamics 365 for Customer Engagement apps.
 From the Dynamics 365 tab pinned in a Teams channel, select the **Go to website** button to open the record or view in Dynamics 365 for Customer Engagement apps.

 > [!div class="mx-imgBorder"]
 > ![Open a record in Dynamics 365 for Customer Engagement apps](media/teams-open-record-d365.png "Open a record in Dynamics 365 for Customer Engagement apps")